omarreis/vsop2013/constellations/Virgo.md

 ## Virgo Constellation

 Long ago there was a beautiful maid named Persephone.
 She was the daughter of Demeter, the goddess of agriculture.
-One day Persephone was picking flowers in the meadow when she was abducted by Hades, the god of the underworld.
+One day Persephone was picking wheat and flowers in the field when she was abducted by Hades, the god of the underworld.

 ![Virgo](Virgo.png)